MrPowers/neapowers/content/investing/jeffrey-gundlach.md

 He speaks frequently and this post summarizes his main points by talk.

+## Yahoo Finance Interview (May 13, 2021)

+When the Fed grows their balance sheet, the S&P 500 index goes up.

+The CPI came in at 4.2% YoY.

+About a third of last months personal disposible income was given by the government.

+Government has a deficit that's 30% of GDP.

+These have distorted the valuations of asset classes.

+Home prices are up very strongly over the last 12 months.
+Some markets are up 30-40%.

+Businesses can't fill job openings.

+A certain fraction of people are making more money sitting at home, watching Netflix, than going to work.

+The stimulus checks are starting to feel like they're not going away.
+Gavin Newsom announced $600 this week to people that are earning less than $75k a year.

+In NY and California, a lot of people are getting $57k a year, tax free, for not working.

+Gudlach bought a used truck with 8,000 miles on it, haha, dude is a billionaire.

+Feels to him that the market started worrying about inflation this week.
+He thinks that inflation will still go up for the next few months.
+It if keeps going up in the fall, then people will really get worried.

+The Fed is most content when the inflation rate is higher than all the interest rates, across the yield curve.

+He thinks we already have UBI at this point.

+Unemployment has been extended and extended and even increased.

+People's behavior is already factoring in ongoing government assistance.

+Bitcoin and the other cryptos have been objects of speculation.
+Playing with funny money.
+People feel like they're playing with the houses money.

+He was really bullish on Bitcoin in early 2020.

+NASDAQ has been underperforming the S&P for quite some time now.
+This is a sign that some of the speculative fever is dissapating.

+He's been very bullish on commodities, but might be overextended in the short run.

+Thinks floating rate corporate debt is good, BKLN.

+Thanks to valuation and longer term dollar view, he's bullish European equities.
+He's long term bearish on the dollar.

+He likes Emerging Market equities longer term.
+He thinks they'll do well, but probably not this year.
+They're slower rolling out the vaccine in Emerging Markets.

 ## AKG Fundraiser (April 22, 2021)

 [Video link](https://www.youtube.com/watch?v=gy65QvvsXPI&t=555s&ab_channel=DoubleLineCapital).